Managing Service Account Permissions in Internal Tooling: A Least-Privilege Configuration Guide

 Context: The Permission Drift Problem

 Service accounts in internal tooling often accumulate excessive permissions over time due to ad-hoc troubleshooting and legacy pipeline dependencies.
 This drift violates the principle of least privilege and complicates compliance audits.
 Establishing a clear boundary between human and machine identities is foundational to any robust Team Permission Models strategy.
-Without explicit scoping, a single compromised internal CLI token can grant lateral movement across staging and production environments.
+Without explicit scoping, a single compromised internal CI token can grant lateral movement across staging and production environments.

 Exact Fix & Configuration